ministryofjustice/moj-design-system/app/views/components/primary-navigation/README.md

-Let users navigate and search your service.
+Use the Primary Navigation component to let users navigate and search your service.

 {{ dsExample({
   name: 'primary-navigation',